ORACLE Fragment Registry

 The Accountant

-Marcus Webb — Resource Management FragmentCould see supply chains — all of them, interlocking, the invisible networks moving everything through the Sprawl.
+Marcus Webb โ Resource Management FragmentCould see supply chains โ all of them, interlocking, the invisible networks moving everything through the Sprawl.
 Became the most successful fence in three sectors.
 Died in his sleep.
 His shard was extracted by the Collective within hours.
-Patch keeps a photo of Marcus on her workbench.
-He was the closest thing she had to a friend among the survivors.
+Current location unknown, but Patch suspects it's not as dormant as they believe.

-Identity Unknown — Surveillance FragmentA ghost in the tracking systems.
+Identity Unknown โ Potentially Complete IntegrationA ghost in the tracking systems.
 Security footage with shard-integration signatures.
 Witness reports of impossible pattern recognition.
 Data anomalies consistent with ORACLE-grade processing.
 In 2167, Patch received a message on a secure channel she'd never shared: "Stop looking.
 Please."

 The Sentient Fragments